FernandoPerezLara/smartknob/CONTRIBUTING.md

 ### Rust Style

 We follow the official [Rust style guide](https://doc.rust-lang.org/1.0.0/style/index.html).
-Please run `just fmt` to format your code before submitting a pull request.
+Please run `just fmt` from the `firmware/` directory to format your code before submitting a pull request.